LongNguyenVu24/IT4883Q_Project_Group5/README.md

 CMD [ "npm", "start" ]</pre>

-Step 2: Go to "Actions" of the current Repo and click on “Set up a workflow yourself”
+- Step 2: Go to "Actions" of the current Repo and click on “Set up a workflow yourself”

 <img src="ReadmeAsset/pic1.png">

-Step 3: After that, Github Actions will add a folder .github/workflows in the current repo and ask you to create "main.yml" file:
+- Step 3: After that, Github Actions will add a folder .github/workflows in the current repo and ask you to create "main.yml" file:
 <pre>name: Publish Docker image

 on:
   push:
-    branches: ['main']
+    branches:
+    - main
+    - 'dev/**'

 jobs:
   push_to_registry: